FREQUENTLY ASKED QUESTIONS

 HOW CAN I PAY MY TAXES?

 Tax payments for the current quarter may be mailed to the Borough of Spotswood, 77 Summerhill Road, Spotswood NJ 08884-1233, or brought to our office on the 2nd floor of the Municipal Building between the hours of 8:30 am and 4:30 pm, Monday through Friday.
-If you are unable to make it here during these hours, you are always welcome to put your payment in an envelope and slide it under our gate.
-We will post it to your account when we arrive the next morning.
+If you are unable to make it here during these hours, you are always welcome to put your payment in the payment box located outside the right hand set of doors (court room) in front of the baracade.
+Payment box has bright yellow lettering on it and is secure.
+We will post your payment to your account when we arrive the next morning.

 You may now also avail yourselves of our online payment service.
 This web-based service allows residents of the Borough to inquire about their property taxes and water/sewer utility accounts and to pay their bills safely online.